aronk/flightschedule-business-event/README-SOLUTION.md

 1. High level architecture diagram for moving data from the ODS into the new NoSQL store.
 - See [high level architecture diagram](docs/ods-fss-architecture-diagram.png)
 - It is proposed that a single bulk/batch synchronisation of data is performed utilising the Kafka Connectors to both the source [RDBMS](https://www.confluent.io/hub/confluentinc/kafka-connect-jdbc) and the sink [MongoDB](https://www.confluent.io/hub/mongodb/kafka-connect-mongodb)
+- ODS is the RDBMS source of the data and the new Flight Schedule System's (FSS) MongoDB database is the sink (destination)
+- Kafka Connector architecture is well suited to this task
 - This bulk synchronisation step is the first of two steps in implementing the Change Data Capture (CDC) pattern
 - The second step is the real-time stream of changes that are documented is deliverable #2 next
 - This solution and diagram is based on [Confluent's data transfer best practices](https://www.confluent.io/blog/no-more-silos-how-to-integrate-your-databases-with-apache-kafka-and-cdc)